TCL Wat

 The catch command can be used to capture any errors or exceptions that occur within a script. try and error offer more sophisticated error handling, but they're still not as clean as exceptions in other languages.

 One particularly tricky aspect is that these error handling mechanisms will also set the errorCode global variable, which can be both useful and a curse to debugging.
-When a TCL library function is the source of the error, this global can leak error state between different parts of your code, making it hard to track down where errors are actually coming from.
-It's especially problematic when functions use error handling as a way of checking for dictionary key existence.
+The global ::errorInfo variable (the stack trace) compounds this further because it persists from previous errors and can mislead you into debugging the wrong call site.
+When a TCL library function is the source of the error, these globals can leak error state between different parts of your code, making it hard to track down where errors are actually coming from.
+It's especially problematic when functions use error handling as a way of checking for dictionary key existence (*cough* json library).

-So there you have it - a collection of TCL weirdness that I encounter on a daily basis at FlightAware.
+So there you have it, a collection of TCL weirdness from my time working at FlightAware.
 Some of these are actually reasonable design decisions when you understand the philosophy behind TCL, but others are just... wat.